Mona Lisa: Creation and date

 Circa 1505, Raphael executed a pen-and-ink sketch, in which the columns flanking the subject are more apparent.
 Experts universally agree that it is based on Leonardo's portrait.
 Other later copies of the Mona Lisa, such as those in the National Museum of Art, Architecture and Design and The Walters Art Museum, also display large flanking columns.
 As a result, it was thought that the Mona Lisa had been trimmed.
 By 1993, Frank Zöllner observed that the painting surface had never been trimmed; this was confirmed through a series of tests in 2004.
 In view of this, Vincent Delieuvin, curator of 16th-century Italian painting at the Louvre, states that the sketch and these other copies must have been inspired by another version, while Zöllner states that the sketch may be after another Leonardo portrait of the same subject.

 The record of an October 1517 visit by Louis d'Aragon states that the Mona Lisa was executed for the deceased Giuliano de' Medici, Leonardo's steward at Belvedere, Vienna, between 1513 and 1516; (Note: "...
 Messer Lunardo Vinci [sic] ... showed His Excellency three pictures, one of a certain Florentine lady done from life at the instance of the late Magnificent, Giuliano de' Medici.") this was likely an error.
 (Note: "Possibly it was another portrait of which no record and no copies exist—Giuliano de' Medici surely had nothing to do with the Mona Lisa—the probability is that the secretary, overwhelmed as he must have been at the time, inadvertently dropped the Medici name in the wrong place.")
 According to Vasari, the painting was created for the sitter's husband, Francesco del Giocondo.
 A number of experts have argued that Leonardo made two versions (because of the uncertainty concerning its dating and commissioner, as well as its fate following Leonardo's death in 1519, and the difference of details in Raphael's sketch—which may be explained by the possibility that he made the sketch from memory).
 The hypothetical first portrait, displaying prominent columns, would have been commissioned by Giocondo c.
 1503, and left unfinished in Leonardo's pupil and assistant Salaì's possession until his death in 1524.
 The second, commissioned by Giuliano de' Medici c.
-1513, would have been sold by Salaì to Francis I in 1518, (Note: Along with The Virgin and Child with St. Anne and St. John the Baptist) and is the one in the Louvre today.
+1513, would have been sold by Salaì to Francis I in 1518, (Note: Along with The Virgin and Child with St. Anne and St. John the Baptist) and is the one in the Louvre.
 Others believe that there was only one true Mona Lisa but are divided as to the two aforementioned fates.
-At some point in the 16th century, a varnish was applied to the painting.
-It was kept at the Palace of Fontainebleau until Louis XIV moved it to the Palace of Versailles, where it remained until the French Revolution.
-In 1797, it went on permanent display at the Louvre.